Band Plan Checker

 Band Allocations define the frequency ranges the FCC has allocated for amateur radio use in the United States.
 Each band is subdivided into segments with specific rules about which emission modes are permitted and which license classes may transmit.

 License Class Privileges: The FCC issues four active license classes — Technician, General, Amateur Extra, and the grandfathered Advanced class.
 Higher-class licenses unlock additional frequency segments, particularly on HF (below 30 MHz).
-Technicians have full VHF/UHF privileges and limited HF access (10 meters, plus CW on portions of 80, 40, and 15 meters at 200 W PEP).
+Technicians have full VHF/UHF privileges and limited HF access: 10 meters plus CW on narrow portions of 80, 40, and 15 meters at 200 W PEP.
+Upgrading to General opens most HF segments; Extra opens the remaining exclusive sub-bands at the bottom of each HF band.

 Permitted Modes: Each sub-band segment may allow CW (Morse code), Phone (voice — SSB or FM), Data (digital modes like FT8, RTTY, PSK31), Image (SSTV, FAX), or a combination.
-Mode restrictions are tightest at the bottom of each HF band (typically CW/Data only) and broaden as you move up in frequency.
+Mode restrictions are tightest at the bottom of each HF band (typically CW/Data only) and broaden as you move up in frequency within the band.
+On VHF/UHF, the entire band is typically open to all modes.

 Power Limits: The default maximum is 1,500 W PEP for most bands and classes.
-Notable exceptions include 30 meters (200 W PEP, shared allocation), 60 meters (100 W ERP, channelized), and Technician/Novice HF CW segments (200 W PEP).
+Notable exceptions include 30 meters (200 W PEP, shared allocation with fixed services), 60 meters (100 W ERP on five channelized frequencies), and Technician/Novice HF CW segments (200 W PEP).
+Always check segment-specific notes — some frequencies carry additional restrictions.

 This tool was created by Ben Crittenden, an IT professional with experience in web development, systems administration, and project management.